Queizen30/mc-tools-list/index.md

 # Launcher(s)

 # List of Minecraft launchers
-- [Modrinth Launcher](https://modrinth.com/app) - Official Minecraft launcher from modrinth
+- [Modrinth Launcher](https://modrinth.com/app) - Official Minecraft launcher from Modrinth
-- [Prism Launcher](https://prismlauncher.org/) - Open source launcher with high customizablility
+- [Prism Launcher](https://prismlauncher.org/) - Open source launcher with high customizability
-- [Curseforge](https://www.curseforge.com/download/app) - Curseforge Launcher (Not just Minecraft)
+- [Curseforge](https://www.curseforge.com/download/app) - CurseForge Launcher (not just Minecraft)
 - [More...](https://github.com/deprecatedbrain/minecraft-launcher-index/)

 ## Tutorials for the default launcher
 - [How to launch a custom jar](https://www.minecraftforum.net/forums/support/java-edition-support/1871678-how-to-use-custom-jars-in-the-new-launcher) - How to launch a custom minecraft.jar in the default launcher (maybe outdated)
 - [How to install mods and mod loader](https://www.modland.net/minecraft/tutorials/how-to-install-minecraft-mods-detailed-guide.html) - A good guide that walks you through installing mods and a mod loader for the first time
 - [How to install a version](https://minecraft.wiki/w/Tutorial:Installing_a_version) - How to play old or future versions of minecraft
-- [How to install Minecraft Preview](https://minecraft.wiki/w/Tutorial:Bedrock_Edition_development_versions) - Installing the preview version (BE)
+- [How to install Minecraft Preview](https://minecraft.wiki/w/Tutorial:Bedrock_Edition_development_versions) - Installing the preview version (Bedrock Edition)

 # Community